VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder

 Highly circularly polarised radio emission has been detected from hot stars so we used this as a search method to identify hot stars in ASKAP observations.
 We used the \textsc{RadioFluxTools}\footnote{\href{https://gitlab.com/Sunmish/radiofluxtools}{\url{https://gitlab.com/Sunmish/radiofluxtools}}} package to perform forced fitting on all available ASKAP Stokes V images.
 We did this by taking the position of every source in a \textsc{Selavy} catalogue with $S_{int} / S_{peak} <= 1.5$.
 We then extracted the flux density at that position in the Stokes V image corresponding to the Stokes I image the source was detected in.
 We performed this Stokes V source extraction for the greater than 11,000 Stokes V images publicly available in CASDA as of 2024 October 30.

 We then cross-matched the hot star positions to radio sources with Stokes V detections.
 We only included sources where the Stokes I detection had $S_{int} / S_{peak} <= 1.5$ and \texttt{has\_siblings} = 0 as for the cross-matching in Section\,\ref{sec: cross-matching}.
 We also only included radio sources where $\frac{|V|}{I} >$15\%, where $V$ is the Stokes V flux density and $I$ is the Stokes I flux density, and the signal-to-noise of the Stokes V detection was $>5$.
-This is because we expect coherent emission from hot stars to be highly circularly polarised and these values reduce spurious detections.
+These criteria reduce the possibility of spurious detections.
+In addition, coherent radio emission from magnetic hot stars is typically highly circularly polarised.
 We used the same cross-match radii determined in Section\,\ref{sec: MC}: 6\farcs6 for observations $<1000$ sec and 5\farcs0 for observations $>1000$ sec long.
 These are conservative cross-match radii as the chance coincidence with Stokes V sources is significantly lower due to the low sky density of circularly polarised radio sources.

 We identified nine stars using this method.
 The nine stars are shown in Table\,\ref{tab: stokes V star results}.